£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 • Unstable neurological states

 There is no evidence of harm to the unborn child from vaccinating .
-In fact the inoculation is given to pregnant women between 16 to 32 weeks to protect the new-born infant.
+The whooping cough vaccination is now recommended for all pregnant women, ideally between 16 and 32 weeks pregnant and to protect the new-born infant.

 Although, there is no specific data on any adverse effects of whopping cough vaccines to breast fed infants, there is no evidence of harm in using inactivated vaccines in general for breast fed babies.